opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_Cohere_Rerank_model_on_Amazon_Bedrock.md

 }
 ```

-Note: if you provide multiple filed names in `document_fields`, the values of all fields are first concatenated and then reranking is performed.
+Note: if you provide multiple field names in `document_fields`, the values of all fields are first concatenated and then reranking is performed.

 ### 2.2 Test reranking